A Rough Path Perspective on Renormalization: Introduction

-In contrast to common belief, perhaps, the answer to question (1)\ is yes: despite the fact that reasonable approximations to Brownian motion -- including piecewise linear - mollifier - Karhunen-Loeve type - and random walk approximations -- all converge to the (Stratonovich) Brownian rough path, there are perfectly meaningful (finite-dimensional, and even $1$ -dimensional!)\ situations which require renormalization.
-We sketch these in Section \ref{sec:introex} below, together with precise references.
-The main part of this work then deals with, and towards, question (2): Following \cite{BHZ16}, the algebraic formalism in regularity structures relies crucially on two Hopf algebra, $\TT_{+}$ and $ \TT_{-}$ (which are further in ``cointeraction'').
-The first one helps to construct the structure group which, in turn, provides the recentering ("positive renormalization" in the language of \cite{BHZ16}) and hence constitutes an abstract form of Chen's relation in rough path theory.
-In this sense, $ \TT_{+}$ was always present in rough path theory, the point being enforced in the case of branched rough paths \cite{Gubinelli10, HairerKelly15} where $ \TT_{+}$ is effectively given by the Connes-Kreimer Hopf algebra.
-(Making this link precise and explicit seems a worthwhile undertaking in its own right, we accomplish this {\it en passant} in the sequel.)
+Much effort in this work is then devoted to question~\ref{ques:alg_st}: In~\cite{BHZ16}, the algebraic formalism in regularity structures relies crucially on two Hopf algebras, $\TT_{+}$ and $\TT_{-}$ (which are further in ``cointeraction'').
+The first one helps to construct the structure group which, in turn, provides the recentering (``positive renormalization'' in the language of \cite{BHZ16}) and hence constitutes an abstract form of Chen's relation in rough path theory.
+In this sense, $\TT_{+}$ was always present in rough path theory, the point being enforced in the model case of branched rough paths \cite{Gubinelli10, HairerKelly15} where $\TT_{+}$ is effectively given by the Connes-Kreimer Hopf algebra.

-Question (2) is then reduced to the question if $\TT_{-}$, built to carry out the actual renormalization of models, and subsequently SPDEs, ("negative renormalization" in the language of \cite{BHZ16}), has any correspondence in rough path theory.
-Our answer is again affirmative and, very loosely speaking, a main insight of this paper is:
+Question~\ref{ques:alg_st} is then reduced to the question if $\TT_{-}$, built to carry out the actual renormalization of models, and subsequently SPDEs, (``negative renormalization'' in the language of \cite{BHZ16}), has any correspondence in rough path theory.
+Our answer is again affirmative and we establish the precise relation:

+At last, during the course of writing this paper, we realized that we have been touching on a third important point, whose importance seems to transcend the rough path setting in which it is discussed.